elastic/apm-integration-testing/tests/functional/README.md

 ## Running the tests

-Place your terminal in the root irectory of these tests there and execute Node's classic:
+Place your terminal in the root directory of these tests and there execute Node's classic:

 ```shell
 $ npm run test